H3C SDN Network Upgrade Gives Steel Industry a Fresh Start16-05-2018

 The steel industry has always been an important industry sector in China, and forms a key component of both the Industry 4.0 and "intelligent manufacturing in China" strategies.
 But increasing the efficiency and intelligence of industries such as steel – with its traditional manufacturing processes – makes integration of advanced IT technologies – in areas such as production process optimization, decision support, office automation, and supply chain integration – particularly important.

-A new, large-scale specialist industrial, New H3C’s customer is the most famous Iron and Steel Group in China, with a leading strategic position, and a high-quality, high-performance, environmentally-friendly, process assurance capability that is already advanced by international standards.
+A new, large-scale specialist industrial, H3C’s customer is the most famous Iron and Steel Group in China, with a leading strategic position, and a high-quality, high-performance, environmentally-friendly, process assurance capability that is already advanced by international standards.

 Multi-network Concurrence: Security, Efficiency and Cost are Key

 For any network upgrade process, a large-scale, highly-developed starting-point network system massively complicates planning and deployment.
-In any company’s data center, network includes many subsystems such as office intranets, energy networks, and video surveillance networks.
+In any company’s data center, network includes many subsystems such as office intranets, energy networks, and safety networks.
 Often multiple networks co-exist in the data center, connected to office system via firewalled external networks.
 These scenarios require solution-wide integrated planning of reliability, performance, network security, and load balancing to ensure safe and stable simultaneous operation of multiple services.

 Aiming to "build a dream factory for smart manufacturing", the Steel Group planned to use advanced telecommunication facilities and computer systems to develop it key technological platform for smart production and operation.
-In the end, after many proof-of-concept demonstrations, New H3C's SDN-based ADDC solution was chosen, to become the cornerstone of the Group’s data center network.
+In the end, after many proof-of-concept demonstrations, H3C's SDN-based ADDC solution was chosen, to become the cornerstone of the Group’s data center network.

 Powerful Hardware Breaks Performance Bottlenecks

-The new system arranges extranet, intranet, energy, and video surveillance networks in a star topology, with dual-core dual-aggregation nodes deployed in each area for improved network reliability and operational stability.
+The new system arranges extranet, intranet, energy, and safety networks in a star topology, with dual-core dual-aggregation nodes deployed in each area for improved network reliability and operational stability.
 A data highway interconnecting the data center core switch and the virtualized service area access switch is established using a 40 Gbit/s link.

-Three of New H3C's high-end core switches (S12508X-AF, S10508, S7506E, and S7504E-XS), form the pillars of the company's network system, supported by hundreds of access switches, and 802.11ac wireless APs.
+Three of H3C's high-end core switches (S12508X-AF, S10508, S7506E, and S7504E-XS), form the pillars of the company's network system, supported by hundreds of access switches, and 802.11ac wireless APs.
 Large-scale switches and high-performance APs ensure high-performance, high-efficiency operation of the entire network, eliminating any bottlenecks the underlying hardware might cause.

 The Application-Driven Data Centre (ADDC) leverages hard and software fully